Money 101 — part 2

 Note that we're not discussing a one-shot increase or decrease, but a situation in which over-all prices are, for some interval, continually rising or falling.

 Some people (most notably some followers of Keynes) believe that market prices are downwardly sticky, resisting adjustment to decreases in the money supply.
 If so, then quantities bought-and-sold would have to decrease.
 (An increase in velocity would not make sense with the cost of holding money not increasing!)
-I think that the real problem is that prior contractual commitments are confused with market prices by some would-be sellers.
+I think that the real problem is that prior contractual commitments are confused with current market prices by some would-be sellers.
 In any case, even if the decrease in prices is not as proportional as would be an increase, one still expects a decline explained by individual responses to decreased income.